 WLS Programs in Peru

 World Leadership School works with host communities and schools in the Sacred Valley as well as the jungles of Peru near Puerto Maldonado.
-A typical School-to-School Partnership program allows students to work on a community project at a local school, gather a rich and unique glimpse into the daily life in Peru, and visit the ancient Inca city of Machu Picchu.
+This Peru student travel program allows students to work on a community project at a local school, gather a rich and unique glimpse into the daily life in Peru, and visit the ancient Inca city of Machu Picchu.
 World Leadership Foundation launched a TabLab program in the Sacred Valley of Peru in 2016.
 Students on a TabLab Partnership program shadow local students and local TabLab Teacher Trainers participating in this unique program that is designed to deepen learning and bridge the digital divide.
-On a typical NGO Partnership program, students will learn from and work with local leaders that are doing inspiring work in education, medicine, women’s empowerment, and much more.
+Through this Peru volunteer abroad program, students will learn from and work with local leaders that are doing inspiring work in education, medicine, women’s empowerment, and much more.

 Peru is the most ecologically diverse country on the planet, home to 87 of the world’s total 104 ecosystems.
 The Atacama Desert, the driest in the world, sprawls across much of Peru’s Pacific Coast.
 The Andes, snow-capped and covered with glaciers, rise above 22,000 feet to form the world’s second-highest mountain range.
 On the eastern slope of the Andes, mountains give way to the cloud forests and rainforests of the Amazon basin.
 Peru’s cultures are as diverse as its geography.
 Peru’s first organized city-states worshipped at stepped adobe platforms on the coast 5,000 years ago, even before the Egyptians were building their pyramids at Giza.